ebruchez/ebruchez.github.io/_posts/2024-09-07-apple-1-reproduction-part-1-components.md

 [^eproms]: In August 2024, I also found a series of EPROMs, so I will have some spares.
 I also got some Czech and Soviet EPROMs, which are not original but look cool.

 [^7400]: In April 2024, I found a lot of 7400-series chips, and I might use some of them with older date codes in the Apple 1.

+[^HEF4557BT]: Update 2024-10-07: they worked, although I had initially some bad solder joints that I had to find and fix!

+[^tested]: Update 2024-10-07: all the chips worked!